 Filling a hole in climate models

 Gravity waves are small scale atmospheric waves that play a critical role in transferring momentum throughout the atmosphere.
 Climate models (which represent our atmosphere in programs that can be run on computers) cannot fully describe the atmosphere without the inclusion of gravity waves.
 However, these waves are generally of a horizontal scale that is much smaller than the area represented in a model.
-As a result, they cannot be represented directly and parameterization schemes, where gravity wave processes are distilled into a few physical quantities, are used to represent their generation, propagation and dissipation.
+As a result, they cannot be represented directly and parameterisation schemes, where gravity wave processes are distilled into a few physical quantities, are used to represent their generation, propagation and dissipation.

 Gravity waves are very difficult to observe to the extent required by climate models.
 The complexity of global climate and weather prediction models makes the task of accurately representing the effect of these waves even more difficult.
-As a result, climate models of the atmosphere use gravity wave parameterization schemes that only loosely resemble observations and that cannot react to changes in climate that will alter their sources.
+As a result, climate models of the atmosphere use gravity wave parameterisation schemes that only loosely resemble observations and that cannot react to changes in climate that will alter their sources.
 While this is the case, the realism of modelled responses to climate change cannot be assured.

-This project brings together the need for observations that can be used to improve gravity-wave parameterization and the capacity for instruments at Davis to make observations of relevant gravity wave parameters.
+This project brings together the need for observations that can be used to improve gravity-wave parameterisation and the capacity for instruments at Davis to make observations of relevant gravity wave parameters.
 Space-based instruments will be used to combine a global perspective with high resolution local observations.

-This project seeks to use atmospheric instruments available at Davis station and beyond to provide observational limits for gravity wave parameterization schemes used in numerical climate and weather prediction models and to thereby improve predictions of atmospheric change.
+This project seeks to use atmospheric instruments available at Davis station and beyond to provide observational limits for gravity wave parameterisation schemes used in numerical climate and weather prediction models and to thereby improve predictions of atmospheric change.

 To achieve this, the project will:

 - expand the base of gravity wave observations relevant to gravity wave parameterisation schemes using the suite of instruments at Davis and compare those observations to those made from space;